Your cart is empty

 TIP NO.1 - Make sure you are seen AND heard

 Making sure other vehicles and pedestrians know you're there is one of the most important considerations when cycling the whole year through.
 The issue with winter is that this becomes much harder due to rain, lack of light and the wind practically numbing the senses.
-To resolve this issue its crucial to ensure you are fitted with appropriate bike lights and reflectors as well as a loud bike horn or bell.
-Why not make it easier for yourself and kit your bike out with a Hornit LITE?- a horn and light all in one, if you’re looking for one of the best bike lights under £30 available at the moment, this is the one for you.
+To resolve this issue it's crucial to ensure you are fitted with appropriate bike lights and reflectors as well as a loud bike horn.
+Take a look at our horns and lights for your commute to work here!

 TIP NO.2 - Fix your bike so you don’t have to hike!